Montana Unemployment Insurance Eligibility

 To meet MT qualifications for unemployment, the applicant must be able, available, and actively seeking work.
 “Able” means that an applicant is physically and mentally able to work.
 If the UI petitioner is ill, disabled, or unable to work, this must be reported when filing a weekly payment request.

 Unemployment insurance petitioners will be asked each week if they are available to accept work immediately if a job is offered to them.
 If they are unavailable for any reason, they must report this when they filing a weekly payment request.

 As the length of unemployment insurance coverage increases, he or she may have to apply for jobs that are not equal to their previous work in terms of pay, benefits and position type.
 If the claimant is offered work he or she is are qualified for and able to do while requesting payments, he or she must accept it.

 - Applications or resumes must be submitted within the calendar week (Sunday to Saturday) for which the former employee requests payments.

 - These applications or resumes must be submitted directly to the employer or authorized agent.

-• The former employee is required to report their work search contact information on the weekly payment request every week.
+- The former employee is required to report their work search contact information on the weekly payment request every week.

 - They also need to keep a complete record of their weekly work searches for three years in case they are selected for an audit.

-• They must register for work online or at their local Job Service office if they live outside of Montana.
+- They must register for work online or at their local Job Service office if they live outside of Montana.

-A claimant who qualifies for unemployment has two situations in which he ro she may be excused from the weekly work search.
+A claimant who qualifies for unemployment has two situations in which he or she may be excused from the weekly work search.
 One is known as “Job Attached,” which is given to a claimant who meets the department requirements of a verifiable guarantee of returning to employment.
 If allowed, they are not required to seek work; however, they must still be available to offers of unemployment.
-The other is “Union Attached,” which means applicants are a member of a union with an exclusive hiring hall, his or her dues are current and he or she is on the out-of-work list.
+The other is “Union Attached”, which means applicants are a member of a union with an exclusive hiring hall, his or her dues are current and he or she is on the out-of-work list.